Project Types in MOCO

 Retainer Abrechnung RechnungEnglish image not yet available...

-MOCO creates an automatic invoicing plan (2) from the next full month of the selected duration (if an invoice is still needed for the current month, create it manually or add it as an item).
-The invoicing date and item description can be adjusted – and a description added.
+MOCO creates an automatic invoicing plan (2) from the next full month of the chosen duration (any necessary invoice for the current month should be created manually or added as an item).
+Invoicing date and item description can be adjusted – and a description added.

-On the 1st of each month, the invoicing item is created and can generally also be selected and invoiced manually before the invoicing date under "Billable Items".
+On the 1st of each month, the invoicing item is created and can also be manually selected and invoiced before the invoicing date under "Billable Items."

-The automatic invoicing plan also flows into the revenue forecast (Invoicing > Report and Reports > Finances)
+The automatic invoicing plan for the retainer also flows into the revenue forecast (Invoicing > Report and Reports > Finances)

 Additional Effort

-For additional effort, an additional service "Additional Effort" can be created and invoiced or subsequently added to an invoice here.
+For additional effort, an "Additional Service" can be created and invoiced or added later to an invoice.

-Hourly contingent refers to a project with a monthly budget (cost ceiling) that is invoiced based on effort.
-For example, a maintenance project like software maintenance or a maintenance contract.
-A certain number of hours (or an amount) is agreed upon with the client, which can be performed without requiring budget approval each time.
+An hourly quota refers to a project with a monthly budget (cost ceiling) that is invoiced based on effort.
+For example, a support project like software maintenance or a maintenance contract.
+An agreement is made with the client for a certain number of hours (or an amount) that can be delivered without needing budget approval each time.

-To set up and control the monthly contingent, select "Monthly Budget?"
-(1) in the project form below the budget field – enter the amount and duration.
+To set up and monitor the monthly quota, select "Monthly Budget?"
+(1) under the budget field in the project form – enter the amount and duration.

-The monthly budget is automatically added each month, so the total budget up to today remains controllable – but also the monthly budget.
+The monthly budget is automatically added each month, ensuring that the total budget to date remains controllable – as well as the monthly budget.

 English image not yet available...